Chicken First Aid Kits

 When performing any sort of surgery, it is important to clean the area on the bird first.
 Rubbing alcohol is an effective way to clean and disinfect the skin, but should not be used near the bird’s eyes.
 Rubbing alcohol can also be used to disinfect minor cuts and scrapes, but should not be used for deep wounds.

 Aspirin is used to alleviate pain.
 Avoid using aspirin if the bird is bleeding, as aspirin causes the blood to thin and can make bleeding worse.
+The ideal dose of Aspirin is 25 grains or 1625 mg per gallon of water.

 Hydrogen peroxide is useful for cleaning wounds.
 Dilute it in a solution of equal parts hydrogen peroxide and water before applying.
 Rinse the wound out after the solution has done its work.
 Many posts around BYC say that hydrogen peroxide slows healing because it also kills healthy cells, so it is recommended that you only use it for the initial cleaning of a wound.